Spike911RR/web_project_3/Readme.md

 * Implamenting a form to get feedback from users.
 * fully functional admin panel to change colors of the site and pictures.
 * fully working language bar for more people to enjoy the site.

+## Are you ready to take a trip from Portland to Portland?
+Than come on, Click on the link to start -> https://spike911rr.github.io/web_project_3/